 In Jane Austen’s time, ice cream and frozen treats were available only to those wealthy enough to store winter ice on their estates.
 Once William Cullen and Michael Faraday had established the principles of refrigeration, however, the technique was gradually developed by inventors from Britain and abroad to become the modern refrigerator, bringing chilled and frozen food to everyone.

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: about, although, because, besides, or, otherwise, until, who.
+3.introduce one of the following words into the precis: about, although, besides, may, must, ought, since, until.

 Archive